-Outpatient clinics.
+Outpatient clinics

 Conduct clinical appointments by telephone or a formal telemedicine system where possible.
 Routine bloods may be deferred until the situation has improved, depending on local capacity.
 Access to faecal calprotectin (FC) testing, a potential alternative to endoscopy, may become limited due to the presence of virus in the stool.
-If accessible, consider introduction of point of care (POC) calprotectin testing.
-FC POC kits could be most effectively issued to high-risk patients at a new patient / flare clinic or on discharge from hospital (sampling every 2-3 months depending on capacity).
-Given the limited access to endoscopic disease assessment, the combination of FC and clinical disease scores (e.g. Partial Mayo / SCCAI, PUCAI, HBI or wPCDAI) may help to guide treatment decisions more objectively.
+If accessible, consider introduction of point of care calprotectin testing.
+FC point of care kits could be most effectively issued to high risk patients at a new patient/flare clinic or on discharge from hospital (sampling every 2-3 months depending on capacity).
+Given the limited access to endoscopic disease assessment, the combination of FC and clinical disease scores (eg, partial Mayo/Simple Clinical Colitis Activity Index, Paediatric Ulcerative Colitis Activity Index, Harvey-Bradshaw index or weighted Paediatric Crohn's Disease Activity Index) may help to guide treatment decisions more objectively.

+New IBD patients

-New IBD patients.
-In line with the JAG/BSG endoscopy guidance released 26/3/20, all nonemergency endoscopy should stop immediately.
-Careful case-by-case discussion will need to be given to decide timing of diagnostic endoscopy for the most urgent suspected new IBD cases.
+In line with the Joint Advisory Group/BSG endoscopy guidance released on 26 March 2020, all non-emergency endoscopy should stop immediately.
+Careful case by case discussion will need to be given to decide the timing of diagnostic endoscopy for the most urgent suspected new IBD cases.
 If centres are delayed in assessing new IBD patients, a telephone triage system should be adopted to assess clinical urgency.

-Urgent outpatient review.
+Urgent outpatient review

 Patients who may require hospitalisation will need to continue to be assessed in a timely manner.
-Consider the most appropriate location to do this i.e. away from COVID-19 assessment areas.
-Daily 'flare-clinics' (virtual where possible) with limited numbers of patients who are at high risk of imminent hospitalisation should be considered.
-Where possible limit visits to hospital and limit the patient journey around the hospital geographically.
+Consider the most appropriate location to do this that is away from COVID-19 assessment areas.
+Daily 'flare clinics' (virtual where possible) with limited numbers of patients who are at high risk of imminent hospitalisation should be considered.
+Where possible, limit visits to hospital and limit the patient journey around the hospital geographically.